 - Academic reference: applicants should submit a reference from an academic familiar with their academic record.

-The Education in Ireland programme will not be available in the 2022 International Summer School.
+The Education in Ireland programme will not run in summer 2024.

 While there are no specific entry requirements, the programme is particularly suitable for practicing teachers, graduate students and post-doctoral researchers focusing on: